ABOUT a83

 PEOPLE

-Owen Nichols is an architect based in New York City.
+Owen Nichols is a founding member of A83’s nonprofit board.
+He is an architect based in New York City.
 Nichols holds a bachelor’s of fine arts with concentrations in drawing and printmaking, and received his M.Arch from Columbia University Graduate School of Architecture, Planning and Preservation (GSAPP) in 2013.
 Nichols is currently the Director of Printmaking Operations at a83 where he leads the consultation and execution of print editions produced in collaboration with contemporary architects, artists and designers.
 Nichols co-directs a83 and runs the design firm Chibbernoonie along with Clara Syme.
 Nichols has taught at Columbia University GSAPP, Parsons School of Design, Cornell, and UFPR in Curitiba.

 John Van Esbroeck joined the Board upon its founding in 2022.
 Van Esbroeck and his wife are supporters of emerging artists and architects in New York City.
 He received his MBA from Queen’s University, Canada.
 He trades renewable energy and has 10+ years of experience of analysis and risk management.
 He provides commercial depth and financial expertise to the organization and is thrilled to be on the Board of a83.